 - Element 4 – Assurance: is the training activity being delivered correctly and does it meet the requirement?
 Is the whole Training System fit for purpose?

 As Course Director at the Royal College of Defence Studies (RCDS), Craig Lawrence led the design and delivery of the College’s flagship 46-week postgraduate main course in international strategic studies.
 A 2nd Party Audit of the course (a mandatory requirement of DSAT) carried in November 2019 whilst Craig was Course Director assessed the College as having no areas of non-compliance with the DSAT process, the only training and education establishment across the whole of the UK’s Defence Academy to receive such an outstanding result that year.
 Of note, the ‘Course Design and Adaptation Process’ and its ‘Evaluation Strategy’ were identified as being particularly effective and are now being shared with other training providers across Defence as examples of best-practice in terms of the application of DSAT.
 Craig continues to work with RCDS in an advisory capacity, helping ensure that the design of the next main course (which is due to start in September 2021) benefits from continuous improvement.
-Another exciting new project that Craig is working on is the Iraq Military Education Development Programme (MEDP), an initiative sponsored by the UK Foreign, Commonwealth and Development Office (FCDO).
+Another exciting new project that Craig is working on is the Iraq Military Education Development Programme (MEDP), an initiative funded by the UK Government’s Conflict, Stability and Security Fund (CSSF).
 Working as part of a team assembled by Crown Agents (a not-for-profit international development company) and Othrys (an ethical security consultancy), Craig’s role as the senior military education advisor is to ensure that all aspects of the programme’s design and delivery are fit for purpose and reflect training and education best-practice.